 You will only be considered for Tier 4 (General) leave to remain.
 You will not be considered for any other type of leave to remain.
 You must use a different form if you want to stay for another reason.

 How we use your data

-The Home Office will use the personal information you provide to decide whether to grant your application.
+The Home Office will use the personal information you provide to consider your application.
 We may also share your information with other public and private sector organisations in the UK and overseas.
 For more detail please see the Privacy Notice for the Border, Immigration and Citizenship system.
 This also sets out your rights under the Data Protection Act 2018 and explains how you can access your personal information and complain if you have concerns about how we are using it.